 We were informed by the localities to not go deeper into the sea as wave currents are stronger during monsoon.
-Taking this an excuse to devour food, I walked briskly towards nearby cafe to order my dish.
+Taking this an excuse to grab a beer, I walked briskly towards the nearby cafe.
 The cafe played wonderful beach music.
-I sat there sipping my drink and watching the sunset while the other two were happy playing with waves, taking a dip in the sea water and I whispered to myself, “Life is beautiful !”.
-The day concluded by midnight with some great food, a long walk on the beach, listening to romantic Bollywood music, singing in chorus and some more food.
+I sat there sipping my drink and watching the sunset while the other two were happy playing with waves, taking a dip in the salty water and I whispered to myself, “Life is beautiful !”.
+The day concluded by midnight with some great food, a long walk on the beach, listening to romantic Bollywood music and some more drink.

 The next day we were all set to discover more.
 We headed towards Om beach, a small trek across the hill which was rejuvenating.